openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_images.rst

    at the top of the page.
 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab
    and click the :guilabel:`Images` category.
 #.
 Select the images that you want to edit.
-Click :guilabel:`Edit`.
+Click :guilabel:`Edit Image`.
 #.
 In the :guilabel:`Update Image` window, you can change the image name.

    Select the :guilabel:`Public` check box to make the image public.